tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 controls, physical security, or hardware security modules.

+## Re-use of delegated credentials in multiple contexts

+It is possible to use the same delegated credential for both client and server authentication if the Certificate allows it.
+This is safe because the context string used for delegated credentials is distinct in both contexts.

 ## Revocation of delegated credentials

 Delegated credentials do not provide any additional form of early revocation.